practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Bigloo/README.md

 However, Bigloo Scheme doesn't have so "big batteries" than Racket Scheme, and thus it's number of lines of source code is higher with 124 versus 110 for Racket Scheme: [LOC ranking list](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/10%20-%20Lines%20Of%20source%20Code%20(LOC)%3A%20verbosity#loc-ranking-list).

-[Number of user defined functions](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/10%20-%20Lines%20Of%20source%20Code%20(LOC)%3A%20verbosity#number-of-user-defined-functions) is also higher with 7 versus 5 for Racket Scheme.
+[Number of user-defined functions](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/10%20-%20Lines%20Of%20source%20Code%20(LOC)%3A%20verbosity#number-of-user-defined-functions) is also higher with 7 versus 5 for Racket Scheme.

 But what counts more are **substantial algorithmic differences** between Bigloo and Racket Scheme, even visible in this rather short program.